 Supervisor: Nicholas Krämer

-Straight lines on manifolds, so-called geodesics, are of high importance in computational geometry, and consequently in modern data analysis.
-They can usually not be computed analytically, instead one numerically solves so-called boundary value problems: second order ordinary differential equations with an initial condition and a terminal condition.
-In this project investigate the potential of using recent versions of probabilistic BVP solvers for computation of geodesics [2,3].
+Straight lines on manifolds, known as geodesics, are essential to computational geometry and therefore play a central role modern data analysis.
+Geodesics can usually not be computed analytically.
+Instead, one has to numerically solve boundary value problems (BVPs), which are ordinary differential equations subject to an initial condition and a terminal condition.
+In the proposed project, the student investigates the potential of using recent versions of probabilistic BVP solvers for computation of geodesics [2,3].
 The goal is to see how much one gains in terms of (i) computational speed and (ii) quantification of (numerical) uncertainty by using probabilistic BVP solvers.

 Georgios Arvanitidis, Soren Hauberg, Philipp Hennig and Michael Schober.
 Fast and robust shortest paths on manifolds learned from data.
 AISTATS 2019.